microchip-pic-avr-examples/dspic33-dsc-bootloader-code-examples/secure_boot_and_secure_firmware_upgrade_over_canfd/README.md

     a.
 The Application start address and Application end address fields should have updated.
 If it did not or if you get a communication error, please go back to the “Programming the Bootloader” stage to make sure the bootloader was programmed correctly<br>
 ![Read Device Settings](./images/UBHA_Read_Device_Settings.png)
 7. Load the application hex file by selecting “File->Open/Load File (*.hex)”
     a.
-Select the file generated in the previous section: app.X/dist/default/production/app.X.production.hex<br>
+Select app.X/dist/default/production/app.X.production.hex.
+This is included with the demo but may have been re-generated if Building the Application (Optional) was completed<br>
 ![Open Hex File](./images/UBHA_Open_Hex.png)
 8. Check the "Enable Self Verification After Program" checkbox<br>
 ![Enable Verification](./images/UBHA_Enable_Verification.png)